samirbanjanovic/That-Distributed-Integration-Engine/README.md

 *Hot Deployment*:
 - New components can be deployed without system restart
 - Existing components can be stopped, updated, and restarted
-- Package versioning ensures safe updates with rollback capabilities
+- Package versioning supports updates with rollback capabilities

 *Isolation and Safety*:
 - Each component instance runs in its own process
 - Configuration errors are isolated to individual components
 - Component failures don't affect other components or the broader system

-**Advanced Features:**
+**Features:**
 *Message Publisher Integration*:
 - Automatic detection of components that require message publishers
 - Dynamic loading and configuration of publisher implementations